 Next time someone tells you that they think you’re courageous, don’t assume they don’t know better.
 Try to listen.
 Maybe they see something in you that you never noticed yourself because they see you from a different perspective.
 Once you start acknowledging your courage in some things, it may give you the boost you need to also be brave in others.
 That’s how I find the courage to do the things I love: travelling the world as much and as often as possible.

 Has anyone ever surprised you by calling you courageous?
 How do you estimate your own courage?
+Are you like me and only have courage when it comes to travel?
 Share in the comments!